 If you have an Apple watch, you can sync it with your Keeper account to use it for two-factor authentication.
 All of your information is secured behind military grade 256-bit encryption, and the program is pretty affordable.
 An annual license will set you back $29.99.

-These programs, whether they are free or paid, can help you keep your accounts secure by allowing you to use unique, strong passwords on each website where you need to log in.
+These password manager programs, whether they are free or paid, can help you keep your accounts secure by allowing you to use unique, strong passwords on each website where you need to log in.
 Plus, you’ll never have to worry about resetting your password because you forgot it ever again.

 Follow Us On